Coronavirus: Yachting Updates

 - Yachts may navigate between designated quarantine anchorages during the quarantine period.

-- After passing the quarantine charter guests free to roam the islands.
+- After passing the quarantine charter guests are free to roam the islands.

-- Travelers will be required to wear a tracking wristband while in the BVI.
+- Travelers who are not fully vaccinated will be required to wear a tracking wristband while in the BVI.
+Masks are required in all indoor places.

 The US Virgin Islands